-Also on request any week throughout the year for a minimum of 2 travelers.
+2024 DATES: On request any week throughout the year.

 INTRODUCTION:

 Ecuador's highlands feature some of the most beautiful countryside vistas in South America.
 In this majestic region, we encounter old farms or "haciendas", dating back centuries.
 Their proprietors still work the fertile rolling hills, and have opened their doors to visitors interested in traditional Andean culture.
 In this setting, we are swept away to a land where time stands still.
 The tranquility, here at the center of the world, is arrayed with patchwork fields, awe-inspiring glaciated volcanoes, lush cloud forests and centuries-old colonial villages.
 Handicrafts flourish, including wood carving, leather working, ornament making and intricate weaving.
 In addition to exceptional cross-cultural opportunities, we find unique species of flora and fauna in well-protected ecological reserves.